PaulC72/Unity/README.md

 # Unity
-This is the collection of tutorials completed, and the begginings of a portfolio
+This is the collection of tutorials completed, and the beginnings of a portfolio